-Here are at least three main ways to share: One-to-one meetings, visting swing states, contacting organizations which are interested in voter education about the materials.
+Here are at least three main ways to share: One-to-one meetings, contact organizations which are interested in voter education about the materials,visit swing states if it is possible with time constraints and travel restrictions.
 You may come up with other creative ways to share this material and we hope you do.

-What is recommended in a one-to-one meeting or phone call?
+What else is recommended in a one-to-one meeting or phone call?

 Tell them that you are concerned about whatís going on, that you want to talk to them, and set up a meeting time.
 When you meet ask their concerns, explain that you are interested in citizens knowing as much as possible before November, that you love your country, and you want to make a difference.

 v Invitation: Setting the meeting time to talk to a friend, family member or citizen

 v Listening: Asking about what a citizen cares about, their concerns and vision

 v Questions: Take up topics that matter to them, such as healthcare and preexisting conditions and explain what is really happening.
 In this case Trump is currently in the courts (as of September 2020 and earlier) to remove coverage for pre-existing conditions.
 The White House has tried during most his term to end the Affordable Care Act which would remove 30 Million or more from having healthcare.

 v Teamwork: Invitation to join your team or another voter registration project and continue the process.